Speechpad/APILite/README.md

 ## Using the Pre-made Example Scripts

-There are a handful of example scripts in the examples folder which illustrate some basic usage of the Speechpad API.
+There are a handful of example scripts provided to illustrate some basic usage of the Speechpad API.

 All examples below assume:

  - you have valid keys in config.local.php (see config.example.php)
  - are running the scripts on a web server
- - are making requests to the examples provided.
+ - are making requests to the examples provided

+**NOTE: We recommend running the examples against the sandbox endpoint only.
+Any usage against the production endpoint may result in your account being invoiced or charged.**

 ### test